US, Britain upbeat as trade talks enter new round

 A growing potential flashpoint concerns Britain's close links to jetmaker Airbus, which is at the centre of a 16-year-old transatlantic trade spat over aircraft subsidies.

-The EU has won the right to hit back with tariffs on US goods to punish US subsidies to Boeing - a year after Washington slapped duties on EU goods over subsidies granted to Airbus by Britain, France, Germany and Spain.
+The EU has won the right to hit back with tariffs on American goods to punish US subsidies to aircraft manufacturer Boeing - a year after Washington slapped duties on EU goods over subsidies granted to Airbus by Britain, France, Germany and Spain.

 US President Donald Trump has said Washington will "strike back harder" at any European tariffs.

-Analysts say Britain is squeezed between applying its share of the tariffs in defence of Airbus and risking a setback in trade talks with the United States, or delaying them and further corroding tense talks over a European trade deal.
+Analysts said Britain is squeezed between applying its share of the tariffs in defence of Airbus and risking a setback in trade talks with the US, or delaying them and further corroding tense talks over a European trade deal.

-Without referring to recent tariff wars between the United States and China, Truss questioned the use of tariffs but did not address how Britain would handle the Boeing subsidies case.

-"Even before the Covid crisis started we have seen trade barriers going up and we have seen tariffs being raised, and that surely is not the answer," Truss said.